iwakunibob/hugo-start/content/_index.md

 ---
 Hugo Supports markdown, which allows you to do many things similar to HTML.
 It is actually converted to HTML by Hugo, but has a nicer syntax than HTML so enables rapid development.

-THis is a test site trying to host on github and verifying!
+This is a test page will Kanji work?

-Updating again changed main.yml to gh-pages.yaml
+岩国市由宇町北

 ## Unordered Lists